isomerpages/moe-nationaljc/index.md

           url: resources/news/
       background: /images/assembly at parade square (again).jpg
   - infobar:
-      title: "Understanding NJC IP Nov Q&A Day "
+      title: Understanding NJC IP Nov Q&A Day
       id: infobar
-      description: "Pop by NJC on 18th November 2023.
+      description: Pop by NJC on 18th November 2023.
 No sign-up is required.
 Please register at the NJC atrium upon arrival.
-See you soon! "
+See you soon!
       button: Find out more
-      url: /permalink/IPQnANov2023
+      url: /permalink/ipqnanov2023
   - infobar:
       title: Results of Moot Parliament Programme Debates 2023
       button: Read More